numenor-dev/portfolio/README.md

 ## Notable Technical Details

 Built with custom animation using Motion's useScroll, useSpring, and useTransform hooks.
 Project cards stack on scroll and an animated timeline appears in the Experience section.
-3D components built with isometric CSS transforms and layered planes via a custom LogoAnimation component
+Stacking on scroll was chosen as a quick way to scale this for future projects.
+3D components built with isometric CSS transforms and layered planes via a custom LogoAnimation component.
 Dark-only design enforced at the layout level with a dark editorial aesthetic and sky blue accents throughout.
-Performance first architecture using Next.js App Router conventions, server components where applicable, and optimized font and image loading
+Chose Next.js App Router conventions, SSR, and lightweight animations for optimal LCP and overall performance.

 ## Project Structure